Keeping Bread Fresh And Crusty (Reviving Stale Baguette)

 As soon as you have baked a fresh loaf, whether you used a loaf pan in the oven or bread machine, it is a good idea to remove it from the baking tin and let it cool or ‘rest’ on a rack.
 This stops the bottom crust from getting soggy.

 Always let the bread cool completely before storing it away.
-To keep home-baked crusty loaves fresh and crusty on the top, leave them unwrapped, or just cover lightly with a clean cotton tea towel and at room temperature for the first day.
+To keep home-baked crusty loaves fresh and crusty on the top, leave them unwrapped, or just cover them lightly with a clean cotton tea towel and at room temperature for the first day.

 You can keep the bread cut side down on a wooden chopping board to stop the inside drying out, or else keep the heel of the crust and keep that to cover the cut piece.
 After a day, put crusty homemade loaves in a closed paper bag or the breadbox.